anish-eng/anish-eng/README.md

 ## 🧠 Key highlights of my previous/current experiences

-- 🔬 Undergraduate Researcher @PLASMA Lab
+- 🔬 Undergraduate Researcher @Object Systems Lab Working on optimizing transactions and developing benchmarks to optimize compiler passes for transactional web assembly.

-  Working on systems research at the Programming Languages and Systems Lab at Umass
+  - 🤖 AI4ALL Ignite Fellow
+  Working on a team based ML project to predict and classify whether a patient has diabetes from their health questionnaire data.

-- 🤖 Software Engineering Intern @AI4CW
+- 🤖 Software Engineering Intern @EOTSS
-  Working in collaboration with Massachusetts Department of Ecological restoration to develop an AI-based data categorisation tool that helps efficient image search and retrieval.
+  Working in collaboration with Massachusetts Department of Ecological restoration to develop an AI-based media management tool that helps efficient image search and retrieval.

 - 🏗️ **Software Engineer @ BUILD Umass**
   Built a **mobile-first React Native+ Node.js ** mobile app platform for Umass Amherst students that consolidates campus events, local businesses, and resources, previously scattered across 5+ separate sites into a single discovery app.